TheLazySquid/Gimloader/docs/api.md

   - `text`: The text of the button
   - `onClick`: A function to call when the button is clicked
   - `style`: Either "primary", "danger" or "close".
 This will apply styles to the button.
-- `onClose`: A function to call when the modal is closed
+- `onClose`: A function to call when the modal is closed.
+Returning true from this will cancel the close.

 `GL.UI.addStyle(id: string, style: string)`